LOCUM TENENS MEANING

 Man sitting at airport with suitcase

-HOW DOES LOCUM TENENS WORK?
+NAVIGATING LOCUM TENENS

 Locum tenens agencies serve as the bridge between providers and facilities.
 We ensure the best possible fit for each position and assist with complicated processes such as obtaining state licensing and credentialing while fulfilling unique facility needs.